-It’s always great to have command line parameters which can give us lot of great features like silent installation, etc. In this is article I will list out some command line parameters that would help us in doing great thing while installing Adobe Reader.
+It’s always great to have command line parameters that can give us a lot of great features like silent installation, etc. In this article, I will list out some command line parameters that would help us in doing great things while installing Adobe Reader.

 The four parameters of the /t option evaluate to path, printername, drivername, and portname (all strings).

-Using these parameter you can perform large scale deployment of Adobe Reader X.
+Using these parameters you can perform large-scale deployment of Adobe Reader X.